 Admission requirements may vary by program, degree level (Undergraduate or graduate) and campus.
 It is best to follow the admission requirements listed on the program information page.
 Admission to a program is not required to take individual courses for which you would enroll as a non-degree seeking student.

 General admission requirements by campus and degree level can be found on the Admissions page of this website.

 How do I register for U of I Online courses?

 Once admitted to a program, all students will receive an Enterprise ID.
-This ID is necessary to login to UI-Integrate Self-Service registration system, which is used by all campuses of the University of Illinois.
+This ID is necessary to login to UI-Integrate Self-Service registration system, which is used by all universities of the University of Illinois.
 If you do not have an Enterprise ID, please contact your program coordinator for more information.
 Further questions about Enterprise ID can be directed to the AITS Service Desk at (217) 333-3102 (Urbana-Champaign and Springfield) or (312) 996-4806 (Chicago).

 How do I get my textbooks and course materials?

-Textbooks can be purchased from the campus or any online bookseller.
+Textbooks can be purchased from the university or any online bookseller.
 Please be sure to have the correct ISBN number for the required textbooks before ordering online.
 Information about purchasing other required readings such as course packets will be available from your instructor.

 Are U of I Online programs accredited?

 All three universities of the University of Illinois Sytem are accredited by the Higher Learning Commission, which is responsible for accrediting institutions in the North-Central region of the United States.
 In addition, some programs are individually accredited by discipline-specific accrediting bodies.
 To find out more about the accreditation of a particular program, contact the program coordinator or visit the program Web site.

 Will credits earned from U of I Online courses transfer to another program or institution?